chocolatey/choco/Scenarios.md

  * should contain a message that a package can be upgraded
  * should contain older version in directory
  * should not create a rollback

+#### when upgrading a dependency happy

+ * should contain a message the dependency upgraded successfully
+ * should have a successful package result
+ * should not have inconclusive package result
+ * should not have warning package result
+ * should not upgrade the exact version dependency
+ * should not upgrade the parent package
+ * should upgrade the package

+#### when upgrading a dependency legacy folder version

+ * should contain a message the dependency upgraded successfully
+ * should have a successful package result
+ * should leave the exact version package as legacy folder
+ * should leave the parent package as legacy folder
+ * should not add a versionless exact version package folder to the lib dir
+ * should not add a versionless parent package folder to the lib dir
+ * should not have inconclusive package result
+ * should not have warning package result
+ * should not upgrade the exact version dependency
+ * should not upgrade the parent package
+ * should remove the legacy folder version of the package
+ * should replace the legacy folder version of the package with a lib package folder that has no version
+ * should upgrade the package

+#### when upgrading a dependency with parent that depends on a range less than upgrade version

+ * should contain a message that everything upgraded successfully
+ * should have a successful package result
+ * should not have inconclusive package result
+ * should not have warning package result
+ * should upgrade the exact version dependency
+ * should upgrade the package
+ * should upgrade the parent package to lowest version that meets new dependency version

+#### when upgrading a legacy folder dependency with parent that depends on a range less than upgrade version

+ * [PENDING] should remove the legacy folder version of the exact version package
+ * [PENDING] should remove the legacy folder version of the parent package
+ * should contain a message that everything upgraded successfully
+ * should have a successful package result
+ * should not have inconclusive package result
+ * should not have warning package result
+ * should remove the legacy folder version of the package
+ * should replace the legacy folder version of the exact version package with a lib package folder that has no version
+ * should replace the legacy folder version of the package with a lib package folder that has no version
+ * should replace the legacy folder version of the parent package with a lib package folder that has no version
+ * should upgrade the exact version dependency
+ * should upgrade the package
+ * should upgrade the parent package to lowest version that meets new dependency version

 #### when upgrading a package that does not exist